SummaryRead the full fact sheet

 You should not rule yourself out based on a medical condition or your age.
 At death, a detailed assessment is conducted by qualified health professional involved in your care to decide whether some or all organs and tissue are suitable for transplant.

-Having the right conditions to facilitate donation is rare - less than one per cent of all people who die in hospital each year are medically suitable to become organ donors.
-This is why it’s important you register your decision to be an organ and tissue donor and to share this with your loved ones.
+Having the right conditions to facilitate donation is rare - less than two per cent of all people who die in hospital each year are medically suitable to become organ donors.
+This is why it’s important you register your decision to be an organ and tissue donor and to share your decision with your loved ones.

 Organ and tissue allocation